guestdaniel/postertemplate/README.md

 Requirements
 ============

-In order to compile this poster, you'll need (at least):
+In order to compile this poster, you'll need LaTeX and R.

-1. LaTeX
-2. R
-3. KnitR

-You'll also need the R packages:
+You'll also need the R packages ggplot2, cowplot, and KnitR.

-1. ggplot2
-3. cowplot

-You'll also some LateX packages which should be included with any full install as well as:
+You'll also some common LateX packages (specified in the preamble) as well as the somewhat less common biblatex and biber.

-1. biblatex
-2. biber

 If you don't want to deal with biblatex and biber, you can remove the bibliography portions of the poster.

 Files
 =====